locka99/cpp-to-rust-book/src/features_of_rust/structs.md

 }
 ```

-Note how the first parameter is a reference to self  which is the struct instance itself.
-In one method we pass a immutable reference to self because it doesn’t need to modify the struct.
-In the second we pass a mutable reference so we can modify the struct.
+Note how the first parameter is `&self` which is a reference to the struct instance.
+In one method we pass a immutable `&self` because it doesn’t need to modify the struct.
+In the second we pass a mutable `&mut self` so we can modify the struct.

 Unlike C++, all access to the struct has to be qualified.
-In C++ you don't have to say "this->foo" to access a member foo.
-Rust requires code to say unambiguously "self.foo".
+In C++ you don't have to say `this->foo()` to call foo() from another member of the class.
+Rust requires code to say unambiguously `self.foo()`.

 ## Static methods

-Static methods are merely functions in the impl block that do not have self as their first parameter, e.g.
+Static methods are merely functions in the `impl` block that do not have `&self` as their first parameter, e.g.

 ```rust
 impl Circle {